 \section{Discussion and Future Work}

 The sparsity within neural networks arises primarily from the incorporation of non-linear activation functions.
-These non-linear functions determine the mechanism or circuit of the neural networks, e.g., the induction head in transformers~\citep{oen+22}.
+These non-linear functions determine the mechanism or circuit of the neural networks~\citep{oen+22}.
 Gaining insight into these non-linear layers not only enhances our understanding of how neural networks work but also paves the way for optimizing training and inference.
-We hope our analysis may inspire efficient neural network architecture design.
+We believe our analysis may inspire efficient neural network architecture design.
 This work represents the initial point of this envisioned blueprint.
-We concentrate on analyzing the combinations of LLMs and fundamental non-linear activation functions—ReLU and Softmax, which are most relevant to contemporary applications.
-By analyzing these functions, we aim to demonstrate to the research community that a thorough examination of a model's non-linear characteristics can significantly enhance the running time complexity of neural networks.
+We concentrate on analyzing the combinations of LLMs and fundamental non-linear activation functions, ReLU and Softmax.
+By analyzing these functions, we aim to demonstrate to the research community that a thorough examination of a model's nonlinear characteristics can significantly enhance neural networks' running-time complexity.